lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

 The Observatory Control package provides users and developers with tools to interact with the Rubin Observatory System.
 These tools are mainly Python classes/objects that represent major groups of components and encapsulate high-level operations involving those components.
-For instance, the `ATCS` class combine functionality for all "auxiliary telescope" components of the Vera Rubin Auxiliary Telescope.
+For instance, the `ATCS` class combines functionality for all telescope-operation related components for the Vera Rubin Auxiliary Telescope.
 Actions like slewing the telescope, while making sure all involved components are in `ENABLED` state and waiting until all components are in position is encapsulate in a single command;

 .. code:: python